13th International Flower Exhibition

-The castles’ gardeners have planted by hand, under the direction of specialists from The Netherlands, more than 1 million bulbs.
+The park of 14 hectares incorporates nearly all spring bulb varieties.
+Under the direction of specialists from The Netherlands, the castles’ gardeners have planted by hand more than 1 million bulbs.

 During the four weeks in which the exhibition takes place flower lovers will have the opportunity to discover 500 varieties including 400 tulip varieties.

-The tulips are divided into three categories: early flowering, midseason and late flowering but may also be labelled as classic triumph, botanic tulips, lily flowers, viridiflora, parrots and multi–flora.
+The tulips are divided into three categories: early flowering, midseason and late flowering.
+The categories are further divided into classic triumph tulips, botanical (kaufmanniana, greigii, fosteriana), lily flowers, viridiflora, parrots and multi–flora.

 Amongst the narcissi and daffodils, very rare varieties can be discovered such as the papillon narcissus and numerous botanical varieties.